wenbo524822927/wenbo524822927/README.md

 # Welcome to My GitHub Profile! 👋

 Hello!
-I'm Bo Wen, a PhD Student in University of Rochester, currently focusing on Ultrasound Imaging with Machine Learning.
+I'm Bo Wen, a PhD candidate in University of Rochester, currently focusing on Ultrasound Imaging with Machine Learning.
 I love building innovative solutions, learning new technologies, and contributing to the open-source community.

 ## 🔧 Technologies & Tools
 - Programming Languages : Python, Matlab.